wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

 ## Creating the Integration Logic

-1. First we need to create Google Spreadsheet Project in the Google API Console and obtain the credentials.
-You can follow [Get Credentials for Google Spreadsheet]() steps.
+1. Follow these steps to [Configure Google Sheets API](get-credentials-for-google-spreadsheet.md) and obtain the Client Id, Client Secret, Access Token and Refresh Token.

 2. Right click on the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.
     <img src="../../../../assets/img/connectors/adding-an-api.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>